-- The Primary Maths Challenge was run successfully for the 12th time with P7 pupils from our associated primaries.
-Eighteen S3 pupils took responsibility for the management of the event. - S1/2 pupils participated in a range of activities during "Numeracy across Learning" week. - S1/2 Numeracy classes; pupils work on building their Numeracy skills as well as participating in a variety of activities, working collaboratively and linking their learning in Numeracy with other curricular areas and real-life contexts. - S3 'Numeracy for Work' Event; partners from local businesses and a wide range of occupations shared experiences of their workplace.
-This 'Numeracy for Work' event contributed to the National 'Developing the Young Workforce' agenda and was recognised with a NLC Excellence and Equity Award 2017. - S3 pupils took part in Mathematics Master Classes at University of Glasgow. - Higher Statistics Unit; a group of S6 pupils were supported by staff from the University of Strathclyde Department of Mathematics and Statistics in attaining this additional qualification. - S5 Higher pupils hosted event with their peers from across six local authorities as part of the National 'Maths Week Scotland' initiative, exploring and sharing their experiences of their successful maths journey, participated in workshops with partners from University of Strathclyde mathematics department, and worked with Skills Development Scotland, exploring the diverse range of future career opportunities involving with maths. - The English and Literacy Department runs a 'Spotlight on Literacy' week every November.
-There is a big focus on reading for enjoyment with 'Read a Book Week' as well as author visits, competitions and special events.
-Everyone in the school gets involved to promote awareness of Literacy and its importance as a skill for Learning, Life and Work.
+- S1/2 pupils participated in a range of activities during "Numeracy across Learning" week. - S1/2 Numeracy classes; pupils work on building their Numeracy skills as well as participating in a variety of activities, working collaboratively and linking their learning in Numeracy with other curricular areas and real-life contexts. - S3 pupils took part in Mathematics Master Classes at University of Glasgow. - S5 Higher pupils hosted event with their peers from across six local authorities as part of the National 'Maths Week Scotland' initiative, exploring and sharing their experiences of their successful maths journey, participated in workshops with partners from University of Strathclyde mathematics department, and worked with Skills Development Scotland, exploring the diverse range of future career opportunities involving with maths..